atomt/acne/README.md

 ## Hooks

-Hooks live in `/etc/acne/hooks/`, as one executable script or binary per hook (see defaults.for and --for).
+Hooks live in `/etc/acne/hooks/`, as one executable script or binary per hook (see defaults.run and --run).
 Hooks gets called with a parameter -- install, remove, postinst or postrm.

 install is called once for each changed certificate, remove on each certificate removed. postinst is called after all installs have been processed and postrm likewise for removals.